-A hearty ancho chili-based soup with a mild heat balanced by sweet born and black beans.
+The mild heat of this hearty ancho chili-based soup is balanced by sweet corn and black beans.

 - 2 quarts low sodium canned or homemade chicken stock